skyzyx/resume/ryanparman-previously.md

-# Ryan Parman
+# Previous experience, side projects

 This is the work experience which has been _retired_ from my active résumé (or has not been added yet for one reason or another).

-## Work Experience and “Side Hustles”
+## Work Experience

 ### [Northwood Labs](https://github.com/northwood-labs) — Colorado